Zemanta/engineering-at-zemanta/2-Team-Org-and-Structure.md

 The 2 aforementioned teams are:

 * **Nextgen Team** - Owns and builds new features for our user facing dashboard and API.
+Also makes sure campaign settings are synced reliably to all supply partners.
 * **Revenue Team** - In charge of scaling our real-time bidding infrastructure.
 This also includes supporting our supply partners and improving prediction models.